Free-Time Electives, Spring, 2015 (BUSM I)

 not covered in depth in medical school, but will profoundly affect the practice

 of medicine.
 The course will feature health care leaders from a wide range of

 industries and professional expertise.
-Furthermore, the course will also feature
+The course will also feature interactive

-in-class case studies and case presentations that will hone your leadership
+workshops that include in-class case studies that will hone your leadership

 skills and style.
 This is an excellent opportunity to connect with prominent

 physician-leaders who can serve as mentors throughout your medical school career and beyond.

 There will be eight 90-minute classes from January 27, 2015 – March 31, 2015.

 The course will be limited to the first 30 students who sign-up.
 During the